the-gigi/gigi-zone/content/posts/2024/08/open-ai-tool-calling.md

 How does it work then?
 The model returns a response to the original query that includes a `tool_calls` array that contains the tool name `get_flight_info`, the date of tomorrow, "Rome" and "Rio".
-Then, the system is responsible for collecting the information by calling airline APIS or maybe using some cached information.
+Then, the system is responsible for collecting the information by calling airline APIs or maybe using some cached information.
 The system sends the data to the LLM, which can now scan the info and find the flights that match the user requirements and generate the final response.